iancu-andrei-cristian/CompanyManagement/README.md

 # CompanyManagement
- Company management application written in Java
+ Company management application written in Java and SQL.